Finishing your senior year of high school and thinking about starting a career in welding in Texas?

 Additional AWS certifications may require some mixture of formal education, vocational training and on-the-job welding experience.
 It is possible to be certified in some AWS specializations without formal education, but more years of on-the-job welding experience are typically required.

-For instance, if you have less than an 8th grade education, then you must have 12 years of welding experience to be eligible for the Certified Welding Inspector (CWI) exam.
+For instance, if you have less than an 8th grade education, you must have 12 years of welding experience to be eligible for the Certified Welding Inspector (CWI) exam.

-If you have a bachelor’s degree in welding engineering or welding technology, you only need one year of work experience to be eligible.
+If you have a bachelor’s degree in welding engineering or technology, you only need one year of work experience to be eligible.

 Prepare for a Welding Career and Certification with TWS in Houston, Texas